zbsarashki/stx-labs-openInfraVancouver2023/jumphost-setup/jump-host.md

 ---

-The JumpHost /var/www/html with the following directory Structure:
+The JumpHost:/var/www/html has the following directory Structure:

 ```
 .